gigibiffi84/chatbot-fullstack-test/README.md

 15) Added FE+BE logic integration (send message, poll for response, show response)
 16) Added files integration with fileStructures and blobs as base64
 17) Added fact check compare with pdf viewer
+18) Created Dockerfile multi stage to build backend and frontend
-18) TODO: validate create task with attachements to get only pdf files
+19) TODO: validate create task with attachements to get only pdf files
-19) TODO: load all task list in session and enable fact check for just completed tasks
+20) TODO: load all task list in session and enable fact check for just completed tasks
-20) TODO: split async operations to update task in two states: file ingestion, ai response received
+21) TODO: split async operations to update task in two states: file ingestion, ai response received
-21) TODO: create docker image and docker compose to test it like production
+22) TODO: create docker image and docker compose to test it like production

+To run build and start container then go to http://localhost:8000: docker build -t chatbot-fullstack-test . docker run -p 8000:8000 chatbot-fullstack-test